2013-2014 Board of Student Advisers

-Rajarshi is a 2L from Kolkata, India.
-In addition to being a BSA, Rajarshi is involved with the Law and International Development Society (LIDS), the South Asian Law Students Association, and the International Law Journal.
+Rajarshi is a 3L from Kolkata, India.
+In addition to being on the BSA, Rajarshi is involved with the Law and International Development Society (LIDS) and the South Asian Law Students Association.
 Rajarshi has a degree in Neurobiology from Harvard.
 He is generally interested in the life sciences, and in international trade and investment law; and spent his past two summers working at Desmarais LLP in New York and Ropes & Gray in Boston.
-Rajarshi enjoys traveling, exploring the Greater Boston area, and discovering coffee shops he could easily have found using Yelp.
+Rajarshi enjoys traveling, exploring the Greater Boston area, and obsessing over coffee.

-Eva Bitran is a 2L entering her fourth year at Harvard as a joint JD/PhD candidate in the History Department.
+Eva Bitran is a 3L entering her fifth year at Harvard as a joint JD/PhD candidate in the History Department.
 Originally from Mexico City by way of Pittsburgh, Eva graduated from Yale in 2009 with a BA in History and has spent the past few years working on issues of international and immigration law and history.
 She spent her 1L summer at the American Civil Liberties Union Immigrants’ Rights Project in New York and her 2L summer at the Human Rights and Special Prosecutions Section of the Department of Justice.
-Eva is the Training Director for the Harvard Immigration Project and a member of the Harvard Law and Policy Review.
+Eva is the Co-President of the Harvard Immigration Project.
 She enjoys North Africa and the Steelers.

-Lachlan is a 2L hailing from various parts of Eastern Canada.
+Lachlan is a 3L hailing from various parts of Eastern Canada.
 She graduated from Mount Allison University in 2007 with a Bachelor degree in Chemistry.
 Prior to law school, she spent four years in the Netherlands completing a PhD in Organic Chemistry and traveling as much as possible.
 She spent her 1L summer working in patent litigation at Desmarais, LLP in New York, and her 2L summer at Patterson Belknap Webb & Tyler in New York.